Executive Summary

 ZeRO Stage 3: Parameter Partitioning

-Concept: Partition optimizer states, gradients, and model parameters across GPUs.
+Concept: The final frontier.
+Partition everything: optimizer states, gradients, and the model parameters themselves.

 How it works: